simgrid/simgrid/examples/README.rst

 ^^^^^^^^^^^^^^^^

 You can start executions on remote hosts, or even change the host on which they occur during their execution.
+This is naturally not very realistic, but it's something handy to have.

 .. tabs::